jsmarrero08-ctrl/sql-relational-database-project/README.md

 # SQL Relational Database & Reporting Project

-This project focuses on building a relational database and using SQL queries to organize and analyze data.
+This project shows a relational database built to store client and transaction data, along with SQL queries used to organize and summarize the information.

 ---

-## About this project
+## Overview

-I created a database to store client and transaction data and used SQL to work with the data.
-The goal was to organize everything properly and make it easier to analyze using queries.
+I created the database structure, connected the tables, and wrote queries to review the data.
+The goal was to keep the data organized and use SQL to generate simple reports.

 ---

-## What I did
+## Database Design and Queries

-- Designed tables with primary and foreign keys
+- Created tables with primary and foreign keys
-- Created relationships between tables
+- Connected the tables through relationships
-- Wrote queries using JOIN to combine data
+- Wrote JOIN queries to combine data
-- Used GROUP BY, SUM, and COUNT to generate reports
+- Used GROUP BY, SUM, and COUNT for reporting

 ---

-## Additional Queries
+## Extra Query File

-I also created a separate file with SQL queries to explore the data and generate basic reports.
+I also added a separate `queries.sql` file with extra queries for reporting and data review.

-These queries include:
+It includes queries for:
 - Joining clients with their orders
 - Counting total orders per client
 - Calculating total spending
-- Filtering data by date
+- Filtering records by date

-See `queries.sql` for more details.

 ---

-## What this project shows
+## What This Project Shows

+- Understanding of relational database structure
-- Ability to work with relational databases
+- Ability to work with connected tables
-- Understanding of how tables connect
-- Experience writing SQL queries for analysis
+- Experience using SQL for reporting and analysis

 ---

-## Tools used
+## Tools

 - MySQL
 - SQL